Tupac Shakur: 1993-1994: Strictly 4 My N.I.G.G.A.Z..., film career, and The Notorious B.I.G.

-Me Against the World
+1995: Me Against the World

 Shakur's third album, Me Against the World, was released while he was incarcerated in March 1995.
 It is now hailed as his magnum opus, and commonly ranks among the greatest, most influential rap albums.
 The album debuted at No. 1 on the Billboard 200 and sold 240,000 copies in its first week, setting a then record for highest first-week sales for a solo male rapper.

 The lead single, "Dear Mama", was released in February 1995 with "Old School" as the B-side.
 It is the album's most successful single, topping the Hot Rap Singles chart, and peaking at No. 9 on the Billboard Hot 100.
 In July, it was certified Platinum.
 It ranked No. 51 on the year-end charts.
 The second single, "So Many Tears", was released in June 1995, reaching No. 6 on the Hot Rap Singles chart and No. 44 on Hot 100.
 The final single, "Temptations", was released in August 1995.
 It reached No. 68 on the Hot 100, No. 35 on the Hot R&B/Hip-Hop Singles & Tracks, and No. 13 on the Hot Rap Singles.
-Several celebrities showed their support for Shakur by appearing in the music video for "Temptations."
+Several celebrities showed their support for Shakur by appearing in the music video for "Temptations".

 Shakur won best rap album at the 1996 Soul Train Music Awards.
-In 2001, it ranked 4th among his total albums in sales, with about 3 million copies sold in the US.
+In 2001, it ranked 4th among his total albums in sales, with about 3 million copies sold in the U.S.

-All Eyez on Me
+1995-1996: All Eyez on Me and Tha Don Killuminati: The 7 Day Theory

 While Shakur was imprisoned in 1995, his mother was about to lose her house.
 Shakur had his wife Keisha Morris contact Death Row Records founder Suge Knight in Los Angeles.
 Reportedly, Shakur's mother promptly received $15,000.
 After an August visit to Clinton Correctional Facility in northern New York state, Knight traveled southward to New York City to attend the 2nd Annual Source Awards ceremony.
-Meanwhile, an East Coast–West Coast hip hop rivalry was brewing between Death Row and Bad Boy Records.
+Meanwhile, an East Coast–West Coast hip-hop rivalry was brewing between Death Row and Bad Boy Records.
 In October 1995, Knight visited Shakur in prison again and posted $1.4 million bond.
 Shakur returned to Los Angeles and joined Death Row with the appeal of his December 1994 conviction pending.

 Shakur's fourth album, All Eyez on Me, arrived on February 13, 1996.
 It was rap's first double album—meeting two of the three albums due in Shakur's contract with Death Row—and bore five singles.
 The album shows Shakur rapping about the gangsta lifestyle, leaving behind his previous political messages.
 With standout production, the album has more party tracks and often a triumphant tone.
 Music journalist Kevin Powell noted that Shakur, once released from prison, became more aggressive, and "seemed like a completely transformed person".